juanse77/active-inventory-generator/README.md

 ## How to use:
 ### Instalation:
-Firstly, clone the repository in the /opt folder, last you have to change to /opt/active-inventory-generator to continue the instalation.
+Firstly, clone the repository in the /opt folder, then you have to change to /opt/active-inventory-generator to continue the instalation.
 Before that, it is recommended to create a virtual environment for installing the script dependencies.
 A quick way to create a virtual environment can be to use the 'virtualenv' command.
 Example of use:

 ```bash
 python -m virtualenv .env